New Job Mortgage | Can you get a mortgage in a new job? Yes

 Yes, so long as you apply to one of the right lenders.
 In fact, you can apply and even complete the mortgage before your new job starts so long as you have a permanent contract.

 If your contract is a fixed term contract, or other type of contract such as agency work it’s a lot harder but there are still options for fixed term contracts.
-Some professions start of on fixed term contracts, such as trainee solicitors on a 2 year training contract
+Some professions start off on fixed term contracts, such as trainee solicitors on a 2 year training contract

 Not many mortgage lenders will offer mortgages to people in a new job.
-Some want to see the first payslip, some require you to have been employed for 6 month.
+Some want to see the first payslip, some require you to have been employed for 6 months.
 It’s important to make sure you apply to the right one.

 Yes.
 You can get a mortgage based on a new job even before the new job starts.